jmanOBO/ethereum-nodejs-api/README.md

    Get /users/{userId} (Get a particular user with a userid) Post /sign-in (authenticate a user with an email and password) Post /log-out (logs a user out)
    Get /refresh-token (generates a new accesstoken using a refreshtken).
+(The demo still remains post to /access-token)

    Get /wallets (get all wallets)
    Get /wallets/{walletId} (Get a particular wallet with it's walletid)